edgenative/mikrotik-irrupdater/README.md

 #### What else?

 The code is still pretty alpha really.
 You can help by making it better, but nothing else seemed to exist for Mikrotik, I had a particular need so made this as an initial version after a peer leaked me a partial table for a few mins.
+If you need a Juniper version of these scripts, I've recently released this here [Edgenative/junos-irrupdater](https://github.com/edgenative/junos-irrupdater)